Chinatown, London

-Chinatown is an ethnic enclave in the City of Westminster, London, bordering Soho to its north and west, Theatreland to the south and east.
+Chinatown is an ethnic enclave in the City of Westminster, London, bordering Soho to its north and west and Theatreland to the south and east.
 The enclave currently occupies the area in and around Gerrard Street.
 It contains a number of Chinese restaurants, bakeries, supermarkets, souvenir shops, and other Chinese-run businesses.
 The first Chinatown was located in Limehouse in the East End.

 History

 The first area in London known as Chinatown was located in the Limehouse area of the East End of London.
 At the start of the 20th century, the Chinese population of London was concentrated in that area, setting up businesses which catered to the Chinese sailors who frequented in Docklands.
-The area was known through exaggerated reports and tales of slum housing and (the then-legal) opium dens, rather than the Chinese restaurants and supermarkets of the current Chinatown.
+The area was known through exaggerated reports and tales of slum housing and (at that time legal) opium dens, rather than the Chinese restaurants and supermarkets of the current Chinatown.
 However, much of the area was damaged by aerial bombing during the Blitz in the Second World War, although a number of elderly Chinese still choose to live in this area.
 After the Second World War, however, the growing popularity of Chinese cuisine and an influx of immigrants from Hong Kong led to an increasing number of Chinese restaurants being opened elsewhere.

-The present Chinatown, which is off Shaftesbury Avenue did not start to be established until the 1970s.
+The present Chinatown, which is off Shaftesbury Avenue, started to be recognised as such by the 1970s.
 Previously, it was a regular Soho area, run-down, with Gerrard Street the main thoroughfare.
-It was dominated by the Post Office, facing Macclesfield Street, and other major establishments were The Tailor & Cutter House, at 43/44, now a Chinese supermarket and restaurant, the Boulogne Restaurant, near the Wardour Street end, and by Peter Mario's Restaurant at the other end.
-Other businesses included a master baker's, the Sari Centre, Lesgrain French Coffee House, Harrison Marks' Glamour Studio, an Indian restaurant and various brothels.
+It was dominated by the Post Office, facing Macclesfield Street; other major establishments were The Tailor & Cutter House, at 43/44, now a Chinese supermarket and restaurant; the Boulogne Restaurant, near the Wardour Street end; and Peter Mario's Restaurant at the other end.
+Other businesses included a master baker's, the Sari Centre, Lesgrain French Coffee House, Harrison Marks's Glamour Studio, an Indian restaurant, and various brothels.
 Probably the first Chinese restaurants opened in Lisle Street, parallel to Gerrard Street, and more opened gradually; one of the first restaurants was Kowloon Restaurant.
 The Tailor & Cutter did not close down until around 1974.
 The area now has more than 80 restaurants.